gsferreira/gsferreira.github.com/src/terms.md

 ## 6. Privacy

-Your use of our Website is also governed by our Privacy Policy, which can be found at [Privacy Policy URL].
+Your use of our Website is also governed by our Privacy Policy, which can be found at [/privacy](/privacy).
 By using the Website, you consent to the practices described in the Privacy Policy.

 ## 7. Disclaimers